TO COLLECT AND SEND YOUR HORSE'S HAIR, TO BE MADE INTO HORSEHAIR JEWELRY, PLEASE FOLLOW THESE DIRECTIONS:

 Q. How do I know what size to order?

 Using a cloth tape measure, or a string, place the tape measure around the wrist so that the tape is touching the skin, but not tight.
-Enter that length on the order form where it says "OR actual wrist measurement."
+Enter that length on the order form where it says "Actual Wrist Measurement."
 We will add a little to that measurement so that the clasp will be easy to use.
-Or, if you know what size bracelet you like to wear, you may choose a finished bracelet size.
+Or, if you know what size bracelet you like to wear, you may choose a Completed Bracelet Size.
+Unless you ask for a specific size, all ladies bracelets will be 7.5" long, and all men's wristbands will be about 8.25" long.
+Necklaces can be as long as 18," depending on the length of the tail hair.

 Q. May I order a bracelet for a child?

-Yes, of course.
-Just let us know on the order form, under "special instructions."
+Yes, of course, just let us know the size on the order form.
 Custom ordering your jewelry means that you are able to tell us a preferred size.
-Unless you ask for a specific size, all ladies bracelets will be 7.5" long, and all men's wristbands will be about 8.25" long.
-Necklaces can be as long as 18," depending on the length of the tail hair. (if your horse has really long hair and you want a longer necklace, just let us know) For a child, we can make a smaller bracelet or necklace.
+For a child, we can make a smaller bracelet or necklace.

 Q. Where is the best place to cut the hair?